Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Transfer Fees, Coverage Terms & Waiting Periods

-How Much Does It Cost to Transfer?
+How Much Does It Cost to Transfer in 2026?

 Seller Pays Fee